Burdette Haldorson

-Burdette Eliele "Burdie" Haldorson (born January 12, 1934) is a former American basketball player who competed in the 1956 Summer Olympics and in the 1960 Summer Olympics.
+Burdette Eliele "Burdie" Haldorson (January 12, 1934 – October 13, 2023) was an American basketball player who competed in the 1956 Summer Olympics and in the 1960 Summer Olympics.
 Haldorson played college basketball for the Colorado Buffaloes.

-He was part of the American basketball team that won the gold medal in 1956.
+Haldorson was part of the American basketball team that won the gold medal in 1956.
 He never played professionally, but was a member of the AAU Phillips 66ers for a number of years.

 Four years later, in 1960, he won his second gold medal as part of the American team.
 He was inducted into the Pac-12 Basketball Hall of Honor during the 2012 Pac-12 Conference men's basketball tournament, March 10, 2012.

+Haldorson died in Colorado Springs on October 13, 2023, at the age of 89.